Why Your Website Isn’t Generating Leads (and 7 Fixes)

 Next steps: quick wins you can do this week

-- Rewrite your homepage hero heading to promise an outcome with a primary call to action.
+- Rewrite your homepage hero message to promise an outcome with one clear CTA.

 - Add two fresh testimonials and one mini case study block.

-- Compress large images (use WEBP) and test forms on mobile.
+- Compress large images (WebP) and test your forms on mobile.

-- Create one “service and location” page and link it from the home page.
+- Create one “service + location” page and link it from your homepage.